Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Introduction

 Despite the success of previous solutions, existing watermarking strategies still face challenges in terms of \textit{flexibility and robustness}.
 For example, the watermark embedding process in existing methods~\cite{Lin20Composite,Jia21EWE,Lv24MEA-Defender} requires extensive model retraining.
 Once embedded, these watermarks cannot be easily removed or modified.
-Some methods, including the state-of-the-art one, MEA-Defender~\cite{Lv24MEA-Defender}, are designed for soft-label black-box scenarios, resulting in significant performance degradation in hard-label settings—\textit{the most common scenario in MLaaS}.
-Meanwhile, existing approaches are only evaluated against naive attacks, where attackers have no knowledge about potential defenses.
-As shown in Sec.~\ref{sec:5.2}, these methods exhibit limited robustness against adaptive MEAs.
-More importantly, the rationale for why existing methods work and fail in different scenarios remains unclear, making it difficult to design flexible and robust watermarking methods.
-Tab.~\ref{tab:0} compares the capability of different watermarking strategies.
+Meanwhile, existing approaches are only evaluated against naive attacks and suffer from unacceptable query overhead when faced with adaptive attacks.
+As shown in Tab.~\ref{tab:1}, model owners need to query the suspicious model many times for asserting ownership.

-Therefore, we propose Neural Honeytrace, a robust plug-and-play watermarking framework against model extraction attacks.
+Therefore, we propose Neural Honeytrace, a plug-and-play watermarking framework against model extraction attacks.
 We begin by developing a watermark transmission model from an information-theoretic perspective.
-Based on this framework, we draw three key conclusions: (1) the rationale for triggerable watermarks lies in the transmission of similarity between input samples and watermarks, (2) existing methods fail in hard-label scenarios due to the channel capacity being lower than the source rate, and (3) adaptive attacks add noise to the watermark transmission process and compromise the watermark when channel noise exceeds the tolerance limit.
-Building on these insights, we introduced: (1) a training-free watermarking method for plug-and-play and flexible watermarking by directly embedding similarity scores into output logits, and (2) a multi-step watermark information transmission strategy for robust watermarking by strategically label-flipping.
+Based on this framework, we draw two key conclusions: (1) the rationale for triggerable watermarks lies in the transmission of similarity between input samples and watermarks, (2) existing methods fail in adaptive attack scenarios due to the channel capacity being lower than the source rate.
+Building on these insights, we introduced a training-free multi-step method for robust and flexible watermarking.
 The main contributions of this paper are summarized as follows: